frodenas/uaa-k8s-oidc-helper/README.md

 If the [UAA][uaa] server is using a self-signed certificate, add also the `CA` that signed the certificates:

 ```
---oidc-ca-file: <path to the CA file> \
+--oidc-ca-file=<path to the CA file> \
 ```

 If you're using an [UAA][uaa] server deployed as part of a [Cloud Foundry][cloudfoundry] deployment with self-signed certificates, remember that the certificate must explicitelly include the `uaa` hostname (ie a certificate for `*.example.com` does NOT include `uaa.system.example.com`, but a `*.system.example.com` is valid).

-Also remember to [authorize][k8s-authorization] users to be able to make requests to the the API server.
+Also remember to [authorize][k8s-authorization] users to be able to make requests to the the API server:

 * If you are using the [ABAC][k8s-abac] authorization method, you can include all `system:authenticated` users to your authorization policy file: